 This was 2004, pre-Inconvenient Truth, so we didn’t have the momentum of the sustainable movement at our backs.
 It was very grassroots, reaching out to friends to ask their building managers if we could place bins.
 Some people understood what we were doing and took to it, while others were very hard to sell on our idea.

-We didn’t waste much time trying to convince non-believers, but rather spent of our energy finding like-minded people.
+We didn’t waste much time trying to convince non-believers, but rather spent of our energy finding like-minded people who were into recycling in NYC.
 We were amazed by the amount of support we got.

 From a Slow Start, Our Little Clothing Recycling Project was Starting to Become a New York City-wide Necessity

-Textiles make up around 5% of the municipal waste stream.
-People were becoming aware of our over-consumptive habits and the damage that it was causing to the environment.
+Textiles make up around 5% of NYC’s municipal waste stream.
+New Yorkers were becoming aware of our over-consumptive habits and the damage that it was causing to the environment.
 As consciousness was raised, so was the demand for our service.
 We added a “request a bin” form to our website and were inundated.

 I educated myself on waste management by reading tons of books on garbage, and throwing lots of ideas against the wall.
-It was really exciting to brainstorm ways of creating hubs of convenient clothing collections: Residential buildings, schools, universities, community groups, and non-traditional places like the starting line at the ING NYC Marathon (Link here to watch a video of us in action) and NYC Greenmarkets.
+It was really exciting to brainstorm ways of creating hubs of convenient clothing collections around New York City: residential buildings, schools, universities, community groups, and non-traditional places like the starting line at the ING NYC Marathon (Link here to watch a video of us in action) and NYC Greenmarkets.
 Each of these verticals brought their own challenges that invigorated us.

-Wearable Collections Proves That In-building Clothing Collection Works in NYC
+Wearable Collections Proves That In-building Clothing Collection for Recycling Works in NYC

 While diverting 10 million pounds of clothing, shoes, and textiles from landfills for recycling in NYC is an accomplishment in and of itself, we have proved that in-building collection works.
 It is now possible to collect for recycling this way not only textiles but also electronic waste and organics.